P-p-H-d/mlib/README.md

 ##### void name\_mismatch\_if(it\_t it1, it\_t it2, const container\_t c1, const container\_t c2, bool (*cmp)(type\_t const, type\_t const))

-Returns the first mismatching pair of elements of the two containers using the provided comparaison 'cmp'.
+Returns the first mismatching pair of elements of the two containers using the provided comparison 'cmp'.

 ##### void name\_mismatch\_again\_if(it\_t it1, it\_t it2, bool (*cmp)(type\_t const, type\_t const))

-Returns the next mismatching pair of elements of the two containers using the provided comparaison 'cmp' from the position 'it1' and from the position 'it2'.
+Returns the next mismatching pair of elements of the two containers using the provided comparison 'cmp' from the position 'it1' and from the position 'it2'.